-SCANNER
+- Surface Condition Assessment for the National Network of Roads (SCANNER).
 Machine surveys that collect data on transverse and longitudinal profiles, texture, rutting and cracking of carriageways.
-They are undertaken using specialist survey vehicles with real time processing for site condition readings.

-• Coarse Visual Inspection

-CVI inspection surveys carried out from a slow moving vehicle designed to cover large parts of the network on a regular basis by categorising lengths of features having generally consistent defectiveness.
+They are undertaken using specialist survey vehicles with real time processing for site condition readings. - Coarse Visual Inspections (CVI).
+Driven inspection surveys carried out from a slow-moving vehicle designed to cover large parts of the network on a regular basis by categorising lengths of features having generally consistent defectiveness.

-Detailed Visual Inspection

-DVI Inspection surveys carried out on streets that incorporate high amenity footways where more detailed routine inspection is required.

-Footway Network Survey

-FNS surveys carried out on streets that incorporate low amenity footways where less detailed routine inspection is required.
+- Detailed Visual Inspections (DVI).
+Walked inspection surveys carried out on streets that incorporate high amenity footways where more detailed routine inspection is required. - Footway Network Surveys (FNS).
+Walked inspection surveys carried out on streets that incorporate low amenity footways where less detailed routine inspection is required.

-Critically, these inspections don't identify individual defects and their risk, instead they gather overall condition data to help support informed decision making around investment needs.
+Critically, these inspections don't identify individual defects and their risk, instead they gather general condition data to help support informed decision making around investment needs.